yjqg6666/php-cp/README.md

 $redis = new Redis();
 =》$redis = new redis_connect_pool();//dont use pconnect

-tips:use $db($redis)->release() to release the connection  as early as you can;
+tips:use $db/$redis->release() to release the connection  as early as you can;
 ?>
 ```
 ##API
 get_disable_list($pdo_config,CP_DEFAULT_PDO_PORT);// get the pdo disable ips;
 get_disable_list($redis_conf,CP_DEFAULT_REDIS_PORT); // get the redis disable ips;

-first param is you ip list;
+- first param is you ip list.
-if ip list changed,the disable list will be clear;
+- if the first param changed,the disable list will be clear.
-this function will return the fail ips;
+- this function will return the fail ips.

 ## contact me
 http://weibo.com/u/2661945152